lucas-test/gracofeu/readme.md

 # Known issues
-- [ ] zoom does not affect other's cursor position
+- zoom does not affect other's cursor position
-- [ ] changing your own label triggers shortcuts
+- changing your own label triggers shortcuts
-- [ ] Chrome : no export to file?
+- Chrome : no export to file?
-- [ ] Parametors may appear several times
+- Parametors may appear several times
-- [ ] zoom and create links
+- zoom and create links
+- resizing areas may look weird if the corners are swapped
+- start resizing area, then leave mouse out of window, stop clicking, then mouse back on window = bug